Staon/otest2/docs/_examples/fixtures.md

  ==============================================================================
 {% endhighlight %}

-* line 01: the test suite object is created and _fixture1_ is initialized in its constructor.
+* line 02: the test suite object is created and _fixture1_ is initialized in its constructor.
-* line 02: the suite object is entered and it reports that fact self.
 * line 03: the start-up method of the suite object is invoked and _fixture2_ is initialized in.
 * line 04: the test case object is created and _fixture3_ is initialized in its constructor.
 * line 05: the start-up method of the test case object is invoked and _fixture4_ is created in.
 * line 06: the test case body is run.
 * line 08: the test case ends up by an exception.
 The framework catches it and reports failure.
 * line 09: the tear-down method of the test case object is invoked. _fixture4_ is destroyed in.
-* line 10: the test case object reports its result.
-* line 11: the test case object is destroyed.
+* line 10: the test case object is destroyed.
 During its destruction _fixture3_ is destroyed too.
+* line 11: the result of the destroyed test case object is reported.
 * line 12: the second test case is created and the shadowing _fixture1_ too.
-* line 15: the second test case ends up successfully and it reports that fact.
-* line 16: the tear-down method of the second test case is invoked and the shadowing _fixture1_ is destroyed.
+* line 15: the tear-down method of the second test case is invoked and the shadowing _fixture1_ is destroyed.
+* line 16: the result of the second test case is reported.
 * line 17: the tear-down method of the suite is invoked and the _fixture2_ is destroyed in.
-* line 18: the suite object ends up without success and it reports that.
-* line 20: the suite object is destroyed.
+* line 18: the suite object is destroyed.
 During its destruction _fixture1_ is destroyed too.
+* line 19: the result of the suite object is reported.